Objections have been lodged against plans for a car storage depot at Peterborough's Showground

 "As of this week, large CCTV controlled ‘industrial’ gates have been installed at the Dunblane Drive entrance.

-Notwithstanding the effect on the local environment that the increase in daily traffic is undoubtedly causing, of more immediate concern is the potential harmful effect on the health of individuals in the surrounding area apart from the affect on air quality; noise pollution is considered a threat to health and wellbeing of local residents.
+“Of more immediate concern is the potential harmful effect on the health of individuals in the surrounding area apart from the effect on air quality, noise pollution is considered a threat to health and wellbeing of local residents.

-Residents are also concerned over the increase in safety risk with the additional traffic.
+Residents are also concerned about the increase in the safety risk of the additional traffic.

-"With increased flow it will only be a matter of time before accidents occur.
-This is a legitimate concern for residents, particularly given the number of children on the estate.”

-The new proposals were unveiled shortly before the Showground owner, AEPG submitted an outline planning application for a 50 acre leisure village and 1,500 homes for the Showground site.